mattmaniak/fiflo/README.md

-# fiflo
+# fiflo - nano-inspired text editor with CUA keyboard shortcuts

-## Description
-User-friendly ASCII terminal-based text editor.

 ## Get it
 ### Requirements for the GNU/Linux: